 While this may seem like a bummer at first, keep in mind that L shape kitchens can also look beautiful in the dark, with dimmed lights or candles—not something that every kitchen can lay claim to.

-If you’re interested in getting more ideas on L-shape kitchen design ideas or other kitchen design ideas, check out our photo gallery.
+If you’re interested in getting more ideas on L-shape kitchen design ideas or other kitchen design ideas.